jackdhwu/Respir_monitoring/README.md

 # Respir_monitoring
 The source code and dataset of "Simultaneously monitor the respiratory behavior of multiple cows based on computer vision and deep learning".
+You could find the demo video of this study at:  https://youtu.be/sf4mx50mWAo

 ****